 The walled garden is part of our private gardens and we have a small organic fruit orchard and vegetable plot here.
 All our garden waste is either composted or used to provide heating for our own house.

-We are actively engaged in the local community, Damon is a member of Oban Mountain Rescue, and chairman of Scottish Mountain Rescue.
-Renate is a leader for the local Duke of Edinburgh scheme on expeditions.
+We are actively engaged in the local community, Damon is a member of Oban Mountain Rescue, and volunteers as chairman of Scottish Mountain Rescue.
+Renate is a voluntary leader for the local Duke of Edinburgh scheme on expeditions.
 We also support the local Community Council whenever needed, and have advised on local windfarms and the local transport plans to encourage walking and cycling.
 We love the outdoor activities, and encourage our children and their friends to take part in the outdoor life, such as walking in the mountains, swimming and kayaking in the loch, cycling, orienteering, etc.

 The energy consumption per m2 is 103 kWh per annum, which compares to a typical house of 200 kWh p.a.